Arya333/SocialMAPF/README.md

 ## Contributing

+Thank you so much for your interest in contributing to the project!
+We recognize that there are many ways to optimize our current algorithm and also add new features to better improve the efficiency and scalability of the path finder.
+We are always open to new ideas!
+If you would like to make changes to the project or add new features, please follow these steps:

+1. Fork the repository
+2. Create a new branch to work on the feature
+3. Commit your changes
+4. Push your changes to the branch
+5. Create a pull request

 ## References

 <a id="1">[1]</a> Chandra, R., Maligi, R., Anantula, A., & Biswas, J..
 (2022).
 SOCIALMAPF: Optimal and Efficient Multi-Agent Path Finding with Strategic Agents for Social Navigation. <https://doi.org/10.48550/arxiv.2210.08390>